keokilee/makahiki/README.markdown

 ## Obtaining the Kukui Cup Pinax source
 * Getting this project requires Git.
 Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).
+* It is recommended that you also configure Git so that it handles line endings from Windows users correctly.
+See [Dealing With Line Endings](http://help.github.com/dealing-with-lineendings/).
 * If you wish to commit to the Kukui Cup Pinax project, you will need to create an account at [GitHub](http://github.com).
 Then, you will need to set up your [SSH keys](http://help.github.com/key-setup-redirect) and your [email settings](http://help.github.com/git-email-settings/).
 * Once you set those up, you should be able to check out the code by using the private url.
 Type `git clone git@github.com:keokilee/kukui-cup-pinax.git` to check out the code.
 This will create the new folder and download the code from the repository.